 Upon accepting an invitation to play on a team, a player will register and pay the Registration Fee by December 31st.
 Uniforms are sized and ordered for the players but must be purchased directly through our supplier.

 Costs for the 2023 season were $375 to $500 depending on the age group.

 Lakewood In House Rec baseball provides all Lakewood children an opportunity learn the game of baseball on a team and learn sound fundamentals.
 It is an open registration (no tryouts) and equal playing time for all players is required.
 Teams are formed through registration and volunteer coaches from Lakewood residents.
 All games are played in Lakewood.
 Open to all players regardless of experience or abilities.

 The Lakewood Travel Baseball program offers more focused player development for players in a more competitive setting.
 Fundamentals are taught by experienced coaches and begin indoors in Lakewood facilities.
 Travel teams are formed from tryouts of players that have age appropriate skills, interest and passion for the game.
 Around 20-28 games are played between regular season and tournaments.

-Tryouts for the Travel Baseball teams occur in August for the following spring/summer season.
+Tryouts for the Travel Baseball teams occur in late July for the following spring/summer season.
+More information and register.

 Head coaches are chosen each year by the LCBA Director of Coaching.
 Selection will be based on availability, coaching experience, ability to communicate with players and parents and the ability to develop young players.
 All coaches are expected to follow all guidelines regarding behavior and leadership.